-Introduction to the Austrian postal service
+An overview of the Austrian postal service

 The Austrian postal service is one of the oldest in the world.
 And, for much of its history, it has been a public entity.
 In fact, Emperor Charles VI turned it into a government monopoly in 1722.
 Then later, in the 20th century, the mail service became part of the federal administration; it was called the Postal and Telegraph Administration (PTV).

 However, on 1 May 1996, the organization became a public limited company, Post und Telekom (PTA), and just three years later, was split into two companies.
 The telecom side became Telekom Austria, which was fully privatized in 2000 and listed on the Vienna Stock Exchange.
 The postal side, however, became Österreichisches Post AG and remains a government entity.
 That said, services are becoming increasingly liberalized.